hadartayar/Cocktails-Project/README.md

 # cocktailsReactProject
- A client react project with 'The Cocktail DB' API
+ A client react app connected to 'The Cocktail DB' API